ashniku/kubernetesTest/README.md

 	  ==> Click "Locka nd Edit" in the left pane.
 	  ==> Click on "Install" on the right pane.
 	  ==> Click on "user_projects" from the patch and then click "applications" .
-	  ==> Seelct the radio button "kan.war"  and click Next.
+	  ==> Selct the radio button "kan.war"  and click Next.
 	  ==> Select "Install this deployment as an application" and click Next .
 	  ==> Select "Cluster1 ==>  All servers in the cluster".
 Click next and click "Finish".
 	  ==> Click on "Activate Changes" on left pane.